Get involved! Join one or more of the CEMS clubs, organizations and academic honor societies listed below.

 Biomedical Engineering Society (BMES)

 The club aims to be a resource for innovation, student networking opportunities, and community outreach in the field of biomedical engineering.
 The primary purpose of the Biomedical Engineering Society (BMES) will be to build and maintain a community of students with a common interest in the field of biomedical engineering.
 The society will organize events to provide its members with opportunities to engage with the larger Burlington community through outreach projects and volunteering efforts.
 The society will provide the opportunity to participate in a design competition where members can showcase and practice their innovation skills outside of a classroom or research setting.
-The society will also further garner interest in the field of Biomedical Engineering to UVM students by organizing on campus talks.
+The society will also further garner interest in the field of Biomedical Engineering from UVM students by organizing on-campus talks.
 Lastly, BMES will facilitate networking for students by sending them to the nationwide annual BMES conference to represent UVM and in some cases to present their successes.

 Contact: Gavin.Glosser@uvm.edu (President), Jason.H.Bates@uvm.edu (Faculty Advisor)